 Every day is different and presents fresh opportunities and challenges – I also get to play with (and work with) some interesting simulators, be at the forefront of using augmented and mixed reality technology and regularly engage the gaming industry, who are at the cutting edge of much of the technology we are buying.

 What are the opportunities to develop and progress within your function?

 There are development and support teams in the Project Delivery function to help you progress, but even without them, if you work hard and are prepared to learn and not give up, you will gain recognition and be given opportunity.
 I joined as a Deputy Project Manaer, with no MOD experience and very quickly my line manager recognised my ability to learn, apply myself and remain tenacious in my approach to delivery.
 Within seven months I was temporarily promoted to Project Manager, and six months later I gained the role on a full time basis.
 The project has grown and I now have a team working with me.

 What do you most enjoy about your job?

 I really enjoy problem solving and planning the progression of the project.

 Would you recommend DE&S to others as a great place to work?

 Absolutely.
-It is very inclusive, there are load of professional and personal/recreational opportunities.
-From a work/life balance perspective it is tremendous, with a good pension, flexitime (which allows me to leave around lunchtime most Fridays) and a diverse range of interesting people to work with.
+It is very inclusive, there are loads of professional and personal/recreational opportunities.
+From a work-life balance perspective it is tremendous, with a good pension, flexitime (which allows me to leave around lunchtime most Fridays) and a diverse range of interesting people to work with.